claudiatang/intro-to-ios-with-swift/README.md

 When they tap on the 'Next' button, the app will show them the next traffic light that would appear in the sequence.

 1. Open up the starter project file in the folder `StopOrGo` called `StopOrGo.xcodeproj`
-2. In `MainViewController.swift`, create a `IBOutlet` `UIImageView` to use for the orange traffic light.
-Call it `orangeTrafficLightImageView`.
+2. In `MainViewController.swift`, create a `IBOutlet` `UIButton` to use for the orange traffic light.
+Call it `amberTrafficLightButton`.
-3. Once you have created the `orangeTrafficLightImageView`, open up `Main.storyboard` and navigate to the `MainViewController`.
+3. Once you have created the `amberTrafficLightImageView`, open up `Main.storyboard` and navigate to the `MainViewController`.
-4. There is no UIImageView to show our red light.
-Create a UIImageView (copy and paste is ok, just remember to remove any remaining links to other IBOutlets) and link it to the `redTrafficLightImageView` declared in our View Controller.
+4. There is no UIButton to show our red light.
+Create a UIButton (copy and paste is ok, just remember to remove any remaining links to other IBOutlets) and link it to the `redTrafficLightButton` declared in our View Controller.
-5. The green light image view is not connected to `greenTrafficLightImageView` in `MainViewController` either.
+5. The green light image view is not connected to `greenTrafficLightButton` in `MainViewController` either.
 Create a connection to it.
 6. Change the text in the UIButton `nextButton` to say "Next"

 When you have finished, open up the `MainViewController.swift` and check that all the connection outlets are grey for each IBOutlet declared.